 For a description of the fields in each log, see Export Logs: Supported Fields.

-This article is aimed at Singular customers.
-If you are a Singular partner, read Using the Partner Portal first.
+This article describes the Export Logs features available to Singular customers.
+If you are a Singular partner, see Using the Partner Portal.

 Troubleshooting the Logs